jisosomppi/log-analysis/project_management/project_plan.md

 Risks: Unforeseen technical difficulties, members falling sick, too ambitious goals.

 ### Work plan

-Look schedule in github.com/jisosomppi/log-analysis/blob/master/schedule.md
+Our initial schedule can be found at github.com/jisosomppi/log-analysis/blob/master/project_management/schedule.md

 ### Communication
-We'll be mostly using ye olde good MtE-system (mouth to ear).
-To comply this we've a WhatsApp group to agree on meetings and inform of possible delays or absence from meetings.
+We'll be mostly communicating verbally, since we're working on the project 3-4 days a week.
+To complement this we've got a WhatsApp group to agree on meetings and inform others of possible delays or absence from meetings.
+We're doing all our work on Github, including tracking working hours and taking meeting notes.

 Documentation can be found on https://github.com/jisosomppi/log-analysis.